spotify/dbeam/README.md

     The top-level record doc string of the generated avro schema.
   --avroSchemaFilePath=<String>
     Path to file with a target AVRO schema.
+  --avroSchemaName=<String>
+    The name of the generated avro schema.
+By default it uses the table name.
   --avroSchemaNamespace=<String>
     Default: dbeam_generated
     The namespace of the generated avro schema.
   --exportTimeout=<String>
     Default: P7D
     Export timeout, after this duration the job is cancelled and the export terminated.
   --fetchSize=<Integer>
     Default: 10000
     Configures JDBC Statement fetch size.